 As I’ve discussed in earlier posts, corporations are the vehicle for the collective expression of many individuals.
 However, to the outside world they are a monolith, and are expected to be consistent as well as predictable in their actions.
 With the many varied, implicit expectations and explicit obligations that different open source projects have, transforming a company’s reputation into that of a good actor in open source is a complex task.
 It’s also a necessary one if you expect other actors to invest their time and work in your project, or to give you influence in steering a project together.

-As Sun’s ambitions in open source grew (i.e. to place open source at the heart of its technology strategy), I took over the function as a consequence we moved it out of product-specific groups and into the CTO’s Office as “Chief Open Source Officer”.
+As Sun’s ambitions in open source grew, placing open source at the heart of its technology strategy, we moved it out of product-specific groups and into the CTO’s Office with my title becoming “Chief Open Source Officer”.
 I had a modest – but wonderful – staff and a reporting line directly to the CEO, (by this time, Jonathan Schwartz, who had the vision to see that Sun’s technology stack would become irrelevant without the adoption that open source offered) and we kept going right to the end – the part of Sun where I worked was shut down in March 2010.

 What did the Open Source Program Office do?
 From the beginning in 1999 onwards it had the same vision -– cross-company oversight of anything related to open source — using open source code, working with open source communities, establishing new open source projects and shipping products built from parts under open source licenses.
 More than that, we acted as an interface between the many open source communities of interest and the corporation: helping the community understand – appreciate, even – the company, and helping the company to read the room.